Williamson encouraged by Hyderabad's improvement in IPL

-The 2016 champions began their campaign with back-to-back defeats before overpowering holders Chennai Super Kings and then on Monday handing Gujarat Lions their first defeat.
+The 2016 champions began their campaign with back-to-back defeats before overpowering holders Chennai Super Kings and then on Monday (Apr 11) handing the Gujarat Lions their first defeat.

 Williamson led by example, hitting his first fifty this season as Hyderabad triumphed by eight wickets in Mumbai.

-"It was, I thought, all in all a good game of cricket," Williamson said after his composed 57 earned him Man of the Match.
+"It was, I thought, all in all a good game of cricket," Williamson said after his composed 57 earned him the man of the match award.

 "It was hard to get a rhythm ... so we just tried to build partnerships.
 Great to see more signs of improvement.